Disassembling Furniture For Moving: Top Tips

 Prepare Ziplock Bags

 Ziplock bags are an excellent tool for disassembling furniture.
 It may seem like an extra step, but it can save you from unnecessary stress.
-Use clear bags, separate screws and other pieces for different furniture to prevent them from getting lost or mixed up in the move.
+Use clear bags, separate screws, and other pieces for different furniture to prevent them from getting lost or mixed up in the move.

 Put all screws and bolts into a plastic bag labelled with what type of furniture they came from, so they will be easier to find when reassembling the furniture.
 This is especially important if you keep your disassembled furniture stored away until your new house is ready.
 Consider hiring Perth removal and storage services to handle storing your furniture.